Robbepop/MK85/optimization.md

 Weights from 1 to 32768 to be assigned to specific bits of GCD variable.

-Minimization works just as the same, but all bits are inverted.
+Minimization works just as the same, but the input value is negated.

 Now some practical examples MK85 can already solve:
 [Assignment problem](https://github.com/DennisYurichev/MK85/blob/master/examples/optimize/assign_problem.smt),